neilpeterson/tweet-factory-operator/docs/blog.md

 **Lessons Learned:**

 - I'm not 100% on how to best run Helm releases.via Go code.
 In the interim, the solution uses a gross hack that involves starting a Kubernetes job, which runs Helm commands.
 I will update this routine as time allows.
+- I have tried a few methods for tracking / observing individual instances of the tweet-factory service.
+The current solution is to use randomly generated Helm release names, and add this name as a label to each object.

 ## Operator

 I've used the CoreOS / Redhat operator-framework for creating the tweet-factory operator.
-I found this simple.

 ## What's next